Our Programs

 Exploring Technologies, Grade 9, Open (TIJ1O)

 This course enables students to further explore and develop technological knowledge and skills introduced in the elementary science and technology program.
-Students willbe given the opportunity to design and create products and/or provide services related to the various technological areas or industries, working with a variety of tools, equipment, and software commonly used in industry.
-Students will develop an awareness of environmental and societal issues, and will begin to explore secondary and postsecondary education and training pathways leading to careers in technology-related fields.
+Students will be allowed to design and create products and/or provide services related to the various technological areas or industries, working with a variety of tools, equipment, and software commonly used in the industry.
+Students will develop an awareness of environmental and societal issues and will begin to explore secondary and postsecondary education and training pathways leading to careers in technology-related fields.

 Prerequisite: None